ROCm/HIP/docs/understand/texture_fetching.rst

 Address mode clamp
 -------------------------------------------------------------------------------

 This mode clamps the index between [0 to size-1].
 Due to this, when indexing out-of-bounds, the values on the edge of the texture repeat.
+The clamp mode is the default addressing mode.

 The following image shows the texture on a 4x4 pixel quad, indexed in the [0 to 3] range.
 The out-of-bounds values are repeating the values at the edge of the texture.